-One of the great things about horror?
-It tends to translate pretty well no matter what language you’re watching it in.
+What’s one of the great things about horror?
+It tends to translate pretty well no matter what language you’re watching it in because fear—haunting tension, harrowing imagery, and high pitched screams—is universal.
 And though America has perfected the blockbuster scary movie, France has a long history of making tasteful and deliciously creepy films.
-Here are 9 to get you in the mood for spooky season.
+Here are 9 French horror movies from the early 20th century until today.

 The term folie à deux was coined in the 19th century by French psychiatrists Charles Lasègue and Jean-Pierre Falret, but it has been conceptualized in few stories as dynamically as in Jean Epstein’s 1928 silent film, The Fall of the House of Usher.
 Inspired by Edgar Allan Poe’s story of the same name, the 65-minute movie follows Charles Lamy as he visits the estate of his friend, Roderick Usher, whose delusions about his dying wife turn out to be surprisingly infectious.
 A dreamy atmosphere punctuated by uncomfortable closeups and rapid cutting between scenes made it an experimental film for the age.
 The film is also public domain, so there are many versions available online.